zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-publishing-using-powershell-scripts.md

 <properties
-   pageTitle="개발 및 테스트 환경 | Microsoft Azure에 게시하기 위해 Windows PowerShell Scripts 사용하기" description="Visual Studio에서 Windows PowerShell 스크립트를 사용하여 개발 및 테스트 환경에 게시하는 방법을 알아보세요." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Using Windows PowerShell Scripts to Publish to Dev and Test Environments | Microsoft Azure" description="Learn how to use Windows PowerShell scripts from Visual Studio to publish to development and test environments." services="visual-studio-online" documentationCenter="na" authors="TomArcher"